 You must keep records of the dates you rented out your property to prove that your rental income is taxable or non-taxable to the IRS.
 Having a vacation rental agreement will provide the proof you need in case the IRS audits you.

 Guests who won’t leave are a common vacation rental horror story.
-Having a short-term rental agreement in place will give you more leverage if you end up having to formally evict your guest via the courts.
+Having a rental agreement in place will give you more leverage if you end up having to formally evict your guest via the courts.

 Airbnb and other vacation rental platforms have insurance in place to cover damages to your property caused by guests.
 However, if you want to make a claim with your own insurance company, a short-term equipment rental agreement can come in handy.